Adil-Iqbal/CougarCS-LogBot/README.md

 ### Inviting the Bot to your Server
 Sign in to discord.

 You'll need a link to invite the bot to your server.
-Use the client ID you got during the Setup section above and insert it into the link below:
+Use the client ID you got during the Setup section above and construct the link like so:

-https://discord.com/oauth2/authorize?client_id=**\\\\CLIENT ID GOES HERE //**&scope=bot&permissions=261185
+"https://discord.com/oauth2/authorize?client_id=" + **CLIENT ID** + "&scope=bot&permissions=261185"

 Now click on the link with the client ID and follow discord's instructions.